astutespruce/sarp-connectivity/analysis/prep/boundaries/README.md

 ### Protected Areas

+Federal agency administrative boundaries were downloaded from https://gbp-blm-egis.hub.arcgis.com/datasets/6bf2e737c59d4111be92420ee5ab0b46/about on 4/10/2024 (published 4/1/2024).

+USFS-specific surface ownership parcels were downloaded from https://data-usfs.hub.arcgis.com/datasets/24db18ef747945c49b02252ae39ec4aa_0/explore on 4/10/2024 (published ).

 Kat Hoenke (SARP) extracted protected area data from CBI Protected Areas and TNC Secured Lands and merged them together.
 Kat later obtained a boundaries layer from USFS, and overlayed this over the top (11/4/2019).
 Because this causes multiple owner type polygons to occur in the same location, the `Preference` attribute is added, so that we can sort on ascending preference to assign the most appropriate ownership to a given barrier (nulls assigned arbitrary high value).
 Only nonfederal areas were extracted from the protected areas dataset.

 ### Environmental Justice Disadvantaged Communities

-Environmental justice disadvantaged communites evaluated at the Census tract level were downloaded 2/8/2023 from: https://screeningtool.geoplatform.gov/en/downloads
+Environmental justice disadvantaged communities evaluated at the Census tract level were downloaded 2/8/2023 from: https://screeningtool.geoplatform.gov/en/downloads

 Following the same methods as described in the tool above, Tribal areas (2022 version) were downloaded from the Census TIGER website.

+### Native territories

+Native territories were downloaded from Native Land Digital (https://native-land.ca/) on 4/10/2024.

 ## 4. Create boundary vector tiles